The Snowglobe

 There is another element here.
 The NeverTrump operations was a purely neoconservative operation, led by the current pope of the neocons, Bill Kristol.
 John McCain has confessed to having played a role in the phony dossier.
 Stefan Halper is a neocon fellow traveler¹.
 Bill Kristol’s son-in-law, Matthew Continetti, helped finance the dossier.
 Everywhere you look in this scandal, you find neocons.
 It’s almost as if these people have some sort of hidden agenda, that they were willing to do anything to promote, even if it meant sedition.

 ¹A reader (lars hemmer) pointed out that my short-hand description of Halper as a neocon was inaccurate.
-He’s more of a intel community insider, who has been a some time neocon fellow traveler, when convenient and hostile, when convenient.
+He’s more of an intel community insider, who has been a sometime neocon fellow traveler, when convenient and hostile, when convenient.
 I changed the original post to reflect that correction.
 Thank you lars hemmer.

 In our current age, we just assume that the world is organized into countries.
 Look at any map and there is no place on earth that is not part of a country.
 The exceptions are the Arctic and Antarctica.
 They are governed by a coalition of countries, but they lack more than a sprinkling of people.
-Otherwise, every bit of the world, that has people, is part of a country.
-More important, a bedrock assumption of the people who rule over us is that countries are a permanent part of the human condition.
+Otherwise, every bit of the world that has people is part of a country.
+More important, a bedrock assumption is that countries are a permanent part of the human condition.
 Countries are forever.

 Nothing is forever, of course, but we can get a sense of how durable the current country model is by looking at some recent examples.
 The war in Iraq to topple Saddam Hussein revealed that Iraq was not a unified country.
-The big sectarian divisions of Sunni, Shia and Kurdish became a problem as soon as Saddam was toppled.
-Then, within those larger divisions, there were smaller groups with other loyalties.
+The big sectarian divisions of Sunni, Shia and Kurdish quickly became obvious.
+Within those larger divisions, there were smaller groups with other loyalties.
 There are 150 tribes in Iraq and below that are hundreds of clans and thousands of houses.
 Iraq is a complicated place.

 The fact is, Iraq is a country only as long as the rest of the countries accept it as a country and help it keep together.
 If Iran decides it wants to annex part of the country, a part with coreligionists loyal to Iran, there’s not much Iraq can do about it.
 Joseph Tainter explained this in his book The Collapse of Complex Societies.
-In the modern age, a society is unlikely to collapse, because of the surrounding countries. like Iraq, a country can go through a very difficult period, but ultimately survive, because there is no other option.
+In the modern age, a society is unlikely to collapse, because of the surrounding countries.
+Like Iraq, a country can go through a very difficult period, but ultimately survive.

 At the other end of the country scale, in terms of internal stability, we have some good recent examples in Eastern Europe.
-The Visegrád Group, Hungary, Poland, the Czech Republic and Slovakia, have managed to stay together, despite enormous external pressures.
+The Visegrád Group, Hungary, Poland, the Czech Republic, and Slovakia, have managed to stay together, despite enormous external pressures.
 Just surviving the Soviet Empire is something close to a miracle, given what happened to Russia proper.
-Now, under enormous pressure to allow millions of foreign invaders into their countries, they ostentatiously ignore the demands of Europe.
+Now, under enormous pressure to allow millions of foreign invaders into their countries, they persevere.

 This is not hard to understand.
 Poland is 98% Polish.
 They speak Polish in their homes and see themselves as Polish by ethnicity.
 The tiny minority communities, like the Silesians, have been there for as long as anyone knows.
 Slovakia is 80% Slovak, with another 9% Hungarian.
-Again, the minority population has been there forever.
+That minority population has been there forever.
 The Czech Republic is 95% Czech.
-These countries are not just arbitrary markings on a map.
+These countries are not just arbitrary concepts.
 They are nation-states that share a common language and a common heritage.

-The peculiar history of these countries may explain why they have survived as nation-states, but also why they resist the calls for open borders.
+The peculiar history of these countries may explain why they have survived as nation-states, but also why they resist the call for open borders.
 All of these nation-states have been absorbed by empires, but they have never been on the other end.
 Poland never tried to conquer Europe.
 Still, the core reason they have managed to survive through conquest and division is they are nation-states.
 What this says is that countries can come and go, but the nation-state has permanence.
-As long as there are people, there will be a Poland.

 That brings us to another type of country, the United States.
 At the founding, calling America a nation-state was a bit of a stretch, but not unreasonable.
 The overwhelming majority of the people were English and spoke English.
 There were some Dutch and Indians, with some French sprinkled in, but the only other ethnic group of any consequence were Germans.
-They were about 10% of the population at the founding and clustered in the midland states, like Pennsylvania, New Jersey and Maryland.
+They were about 10% of the population at the founding and clustered in the midland states.

 That’s not the America of today.
-You can probably just lump in the whites as a single ethnic group, the White American, but we have large numbers of non-whites now.
+You can probably just lump in the whites as a single ethnic group, the White American, but we have large numbers of non-whites.
 Then you have those old regional cultures that are still lurking in the background, creating new divisions among the newcomers, as the newcomers magnify those divisions.
 Somalis dumped in Maine are going to change the state in a different way than those dumped into West Virginia.
-America is looking more like Iraq than the Visegrád nations.
+America is looking like Iraq now.

 This brings us back to Tainter.
 His conclusion, after reviewing and analyzing why complex societies collapse, is that the modern age has too much inter-dependency for a society to collapse.
-Every country has deep connections with neighboring countries.
+Countries have deep connections with other countries.
 Everyone agrees upon the borders and that the country system must be maintained.
 The thing is though, the primary force behind this is the United States.
-Without American economic and military might, the country system probably falls apart, at least at the fringes.
+Without American economic and military might, the country system probably falls apart.

 That’s not to say America is headed for a collapse or even a crackup.
 Maybe as the country turns into Brazil demographically, it will avoid becoming Brazil economically and culturally.
-The bigger question though is when does the internal cost of keep this country together, cut into the resources needed to keep the country system together?
+The bigger question though is when does the internal cost of keeping this country together cut into the resources needed to keep the country system together?
 At what point does the vibrancy of America make it impossible to keep an Iraq together or a Mexico from dissolving into chaos?
-Someone should think about that.

 Markets Are Not Gods

 One of the many reason libertarians had no choice but to evolve into the pep squad for the managerial state is they could never finish their own sentences without sounding like loons.
 For example, their reification of free markets, often has them sounding like primitive shaman.
 Their deification of personal liberty would lead them to defending morally abhorrent things like the poor selling their organs to the rich.
-In order to avoid this, they developed the habit of stopping short of fully stating the inevitable ends of their ideology.
+In order to avoid this, they developed the habit of not finishing the thought.

 One of the errors of libertarianism, as well as the various tribes of the New Right, is the mistaken belief that markets are a Platonic good.
-Therefore, the free market is the end, rather than a means to some end.
+The free market is the end, rather than a means to some end.
 A popular trope among those in the post-war New Right was the claim that an undesirable end, arrived at through principled means, was superior to a desirable end, arrived at through unprincipled means.
-It is has always been a ridiculous statement that can only have utility in the world of forms, not on earth.
+It is has always been a ridiculous idea as a basis for politics.

 The marketplace is never perfect and it can often lead to undesirable ends.
 This is why it has to be viewed as a tool, one of the many tools a society has to better itself and insulate itself against its own internal division.
 A fair and open marketplace for housing, for example, will result in the maximum amount of affordable housing.
 Open borders and unfettered trade will lead to the corruption of the people’s laws.
-An unfettered recreational drug market will end up with large portions of the population exploited by a small part.
+An unfettered recreational drug market will end up with this.

 With the curtain rising on her “Reputation” tour, Taylor Swift blinked.